Vertical-axis wind turbine: Applications

 The Windspire, a small VAWT intended for individual (home or office) use was developed in the early 2000s by US company Mariah Power.
 The company reported that several units had been installed across the US by June 2008.

 Arborwind, an Ann Arbor, Michigan, based company, produces a patented small VAWT which has been installed at several US locations as of 2013.

 In 2011, Sandia National Laboratories wind-energy researchers began a five-year study of applying VAWT design technology to offshore wind farms.
-The researchers stated: "The economics of offshore windpower are different from land-based turbines, due to installation and operational challenges.
+The researchers stated: "The economics of offshore wind power are different from land-based turbines, due to installation and operational challenges.
 VAWTs offer three big advantages that could reduce the cost of wind energy: a lower turbine center of gravity; reduced machine complexity; and better scalability to very large sizes.
 A lower center of gravity means improved stability afloat and lower gravitational fatigue loads.
 Additionally, the drivetrain on a VAWT is at or near the surface, potentially making maintenance easier and less time-consuming.
 Fewer parts, lower fatigue loads and simpler maintenance all lead to reduced maintenance costs."

 A 24-unit VAWT demonstration plot was installed in southern California in the early 2010s by Caltech aeronautical professor John Dabiri.
 His design was incorporated in a 10-unit generating farm installed in 2013 in the Alaskan village of Igiugig.

 Dulas, Anglesey, received permission in March 2014 to install a prototype VAWT on the breakwater at Port Talbot waterside.
 The turbine is a new design, supplied by Wales-based C-FEC (Swansea), and will be operated for a two-year trial.
 This VAWT incorporates a wind shield which blocks the wind from the advancing blades, and thus requires a wind-direction sensor and a positioning mechanism, as opposed to the "egg-beater" types of VAWTs discussed above.

+StrongWind, a Canadian based company, produces a patented urban VAWT which has been installed in several Canadian and international locations as of 2023.

 Architect Michael Reynolds (known for his Earthship house designs) developed a 4th-generation VAWT named Dynasphere.
 It has two 1.5 kW generators and can produce electricity at very low speeds.